Skip to main content

 Watch 'I Didn't Want That'

-Featuring five scenarios, from choosing whether you wish to be resuscitated to making preparations for your pets, the film examines what can happen if you fail to make your wishes known.
+Featuring five separate scenarios, the film examines what can happen if you fail to make your wishes known.

-'I Didn't Want That' was released as research by ComRes for Dying Matters showed that less than a third of people have talked to someone about their end of life wishes and just over a quarter have asked a family member about theirs.
+'I Didn't Want That' was released at the same time as research commissioned by Dying Matters showed that less than a third of people have talked to someone about their end of life wishes and only a quarter have asked a family member about theirs.

-Sam Turner, Director of Public Engagement at the Dying Matters Coalition, commented: “ 'I Didn’t Want That' is a fantastic short film which will hopefully win over hearts and minds about the importance of talking to people about your end of life wishes.
+Sam Turner of Dying Matters said: “ 'I Didn’t Want That' is a fantastic film which will hopefully win over hearts and minds about the importance of talking to people about your end of life wishes.
 Talking about dying is rarely easy, but unless all of us feel more comfortable doing so we run the risk of not getting our wishes met and leaving a mess for those close to us.”

 More

-Watch 'Dying to Know', nominated for Cannes Film Festival
+'Dying to Know', nominated for 2012 Cannes Film Festival

 Alexei Sayle confronts attitudes to death and humour in 'Last Laugh'